Updated January 12, 2021

 Funds received under the EIDL program would be counted against any forgiveness an applicant receives under the Paycheck Protection Program.

-The CARES Act includes several tax incentives that may be of value to ASHA members in small business attempting to navigate the COVID-19 pandemic.
+These laws include several tax incentives that may be of value to ASHA members in small business attempting to navigate the COVID-19 pandemic.

 For more information about COVID-19 related tax incentives, ASHA recommends visiting the Internal Revenue Services’ COVID-19 website.